chetanckKala/AI-Summary-Gen/README.md

 1. You visit any article or blog.
 2. Click on the **AI Summary Generator** icon in the toolbar.
 3. The extension reads the main content of the page.
-4. It sends the content to the **OpenAI API** (GPT-3.5 or GPT-4).
+4. It sends the content to the **Gemini API**.
-5. A readable, bullet-style summary appears in the popup.
+5. A readable, bullet-style summary appears in the pop-up.
 6. Optionally, you can copy, save, or export the summary.

 ---